Connecting Points (Finland-Russia Exchange)

-This year as a collaboration with Alkovi artist Kirill Savchenkov visited in relation of his exhibition with Daria Kalugina.
+This year, as a collaboration with Alkovi, artist Kirill Savchenkov visited in relation of his exhibition ‘Horizon Community Display’ with Daria Kalugina.
 St. Petersburg based curator Anastasia Skvortsova stayed in residency for the month of February in Suomenlinna Island.
 Anna Titova and Stanislav Shuripa from Agency Of Singular Investigations/ASI were residents at April.
 Utilizing new spaces in Eläintarha villa, program has had a visits from the curators Leyli Aslanova on January and Margarita Osepyan at April both by invitation from the Finnish Embassy at Moscow.
 The program collaborates regularly with the Finnish Embassy in Moscow especially with the Annual Internship Program for Young Russian Curators that is organized by the members of the EUNIC -network (European Union National Institutes for Culture) and on this year the participant was Anna Ivanko who visited the Ateneum Art Museum for two weeks on October.

 Previous program has included: